From real affine geometry to complex geometry: Introduction.

 Let $(B,\P)$ be an integral tropical manifold.
 Define an \emph{(integral) affine function} on an open set $U\subseteq B$ to be a continuous map $U\to \RR$ that is (integral) affine on $U\setminus \Delta$.
 Similarly, an (integral) \emph{PL-function} (``piecewise linear'') on $U$ is a continuous map $\varphi:U\to \RR$ such that if $S_\tau: U_\tau\to\RR^k$ is the fan structure along $\tau\in\P$, then $\varphi|_{U\cap U_{\tau}}= \lambda+S_\tau^*(\bar\varphi)$ for an (integral) affine function $\lambda:U_\tau\to \RR$ and a function $\bar\varphi:\RR^k\to \RR$ that is piecewise (integral) linear with respect to the fan $\Sigma_\tau$ \cite{logmirror}, Definition~1.43.
 The integral affine functions and integral PL-functions define sheaves $\shAff(B,\ZZ)$ and $\shPL_\P(B,\ZZ)$ on $B$.

 \begin{remark} In the cone picture the boundary of the cone $C$ with $\Spec \kk[C\cap\ZZ^{n+1}] \to\Spec \kk[\NN]$ describing $\pi:\X\to T$ locally, can be viewed as the graph of an integral PL-function on $\Sigma_v$, well-defined up to integral affine functions.
 These glue to a section $\varphi$ of the sheaf $\shPL_\P(B,\ZZ)/ \shAff(B,\ZZ)$ of multi-valued, integral PL-functions.
-This is additional information about \'etale models of the degeneration near the zero-dimensional strata, that is, about the log smooth morphism to $(T,O)$.
+This is additional information about \'etale models of the degeneration near the zero-dimensional strata, or in other words, about the log smooth morphism to $(T,O)$.